pnnl/MCount/README.md

 To view your detected images, open them from the ~\MCount\detections directory.

 *If you're running a mussel larvae detection, these images will already need to be split into tiles.
-Also, the image CANNOT come from the PNNL shared drive.
+Also, the images CANNOT come from the PNNL shared drive.
 They must be stored locally.

 **If you're running a mussel larvae detection, keep both boxes checked.

 ### Train Model
+TODO

 ### Select Model
+After clicking the Select Model button, the main menu will disappear and the Select Model window will open.

+The current model will be displayed at the center of the screen.
+If you haven't changed the model yet, it should be "MCount Default model".
+The MCount default model is built to only detect solo mussel larvae.

+If you'd like to change the model, click "Select model folder from file explorer".
+If you'd like to return to the main menu, click "Back to Main Menu".

+After clicking "Select model folder from file explorer", a file dialog will open.
+Select the folder in which your model checkpoints and pipeline config file reside.
+If the folder contains multiple checkpoints, the newest one will always be selected.

+After selecting the model folder, a text input dialog will pop up.
+Type the name of your model in the field and click OK.
+This name simply exists for future reference, so make it recognizable.

+After entering the name of the model, the current model will change to the one you just selected.
+Now this model will be used whenever you train or run detections in MCount.

+*